lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 - The board auto-saves and reloads on refresh/login.
 - Canvas is single-user; there is no real-time collaboration in this release.
+- Very large boards may fail to save due to a payload size cap.

 ## 15) Admin Dashboard and team deletion